davebraze/FDBeye/CONTRIBUTING.md

 # Contributing

-If you discover problems, have ideas for new features or improvements, or want to contribute new functionality (code) yourself, please use the [issue tracker][1] for this repository, or submit a pull request with your code.
+If you find problems, have ideas for new features or improvements, or want to contribute new material (code or documentation), you should start by using the [issue tracker][1] to share your thoughts.

+Once you have a concrete contribution to code or documentationn, you can submit a pull request with your changes.

-Please, try to follow these guidelines when you do so.
+Please, follow these guidelines when you do so.

 ## Issue reporting

 * Check that the problem has not already been reported.
 * Check that the problem has not already been fixed in the latest code (the `master` branch).
-* Be clear and concise in your description of the problem.
-* Open an issue with a descriptive title and a summary in grammatically correct, complete sentences.
+* Open an issue with a descriptive title and a summary in complete sentences.
+Be clear and concise in your description of the problem.
-* Include any relevant code to the issue summary.
+* Include links to any relevant code in the issue summary.

 ## Pull requests